pycage/shellfish/doc/tutorial/ui-colors.md

 ### Color Modifications

-The {@link mid.Color color} object has methods for modifying colors.
+The {@link html.Color color} object has methods for modifying colors.

 #### Changing the Alpha Channel